Paradroid: Gameplay

 Paradroid on the C64.
 The player controls the 139 droid.

 Enemy forces have hijacked a space fleet by turning its robot consignment against the crew.
 The goal is to neutralize all the robots, thereby rescuing the humans.
-The players control a prototype influence device that allows them to move the hostile robots.
+The player controls a prototype influence device that allows them to move the hostile robots.

 The game is set on a spaceship viewed from a top-down perspective.
 The ship consists of numerous rooms and levels, each one populated by hostile robots or androids.
 The player, in control of a special droid called the Influence Device, must destroy all the other droids on the ship.
 Each droid (including the player) is represented as a circle around a three-digit number.
 The numbers roughly correspond to the droid's power or level, in that higher-numbered droids are tougher to destroy; there are 24 droid types.

 The Influence Device is numbered 001.
 The primary way in which the Influence Device destroys other droids is by linking with them, effectively taking over them.
 When the player takes over another droid, the previously controlled droid is destroyed.

 Taking over a droid is done via a minigame involving basic circuit diagrams and logic gates.
 Each droid has one side of the screen, with a series of logic gates and circuits connected together.
 The droids have a number of power supplies that can apply power to one circuit.
 Higher-numbered droids have more power supplies.
 At the end of a short time period, the droid supplying the most power to the circuit wins.
 The logic gates are the key to allowing lower-numbered droids to beat higher-numbered droids.
 There is also a strategy in timing when power is applied to a circuit (as two supplies of power to the same circuit result in the later supplier of power gaining control of the circuit).
 It is possible for the transfer game to end in a draw.
 A replay will take place If this occurs.